GIScience/ohsome-api/README.md

         8. /: / where ‘null’/’null’ equals the earliest and latest timestamp
         9. //period: //PnYnMnD
         10. list of 2-n timestamps separated via a “,” e.g.: 2015-01-01,2015-05-15,2016-03-18
+    * if no time parameter is given, the most recent timestamp is used
     * the forward slashes (/) are a very important part of the parameter and used to recognize which time parameter should be used
     * an absence of the start and|or end timestamp when using a start-end pattern (e.g.: 2010-01-01//P6M) causes in using the earliest or latest timestamp available for the missing timestamp
     * more precise time parameters (using hours, minutes, seconds) are supported as well following the pattern  YYYY-MM-DDThh:mm:ss (e.g.: 2017-01-01T12:30:15)
+    * optional for all resources
 * types2
     * same format as types
-    * used in /ratio requests
+    * optional in /ratio resource, not used in the others
 * keys2
     * same format as keys
-    * used in /ratio and /share requests
+    * optional in /ratio and /share resources, not used in the others
 * values2
     * same format as values
     * used in /ratio and /share requests
+    * optional in /ratio and /share resources, not used in the others
 * groupByKey
     * grouping by elements that have this key only
-    * used in /groupBy/tag
-* groupByKeys
-    * grouping by elements that have these keys
-    * used in groupBy/key
+    * mandatory in /groupBy/tag resource, not used in the others
 * groupByValues
     * 0...n groupByValues can be used, where n <= groupByKey.length and groupByValues(n) must refer to groupByKey(n)
-    * used in groupBy/tag
+    * optional in /groupBy/tag resource, not used in the others

 ### Implemented URIs